Exclusive interview from Frank Warwick – carp angler, which have an exchange of confidence with us.

 How did you get that idea, and why these pop-ups are better than regular bright pop-ups?

-I started developing my own fluorescent pop-ups in 1981.
-They were radically different from nozzles used then, and gave me an incredible success.
-Then I realised, in the fishes place one single attractive nose, on the distance where you can’t use lure.
+I started developing my fluorescent pop-ups in 1981.
+They were radically different from nozzles used then and gave me an incredible success.
+Then I realised, in the fishes place one single attractive nose, on the distance where you can’t use a lure.
 Carp will find that nozzle and will immediately accept it.
 It was a part of how I got my name: because of my success in using such unique nozzles and tactics of fishing with a single lure.
 This two things helped each other.
-Average carp fisher though, that you need to use lure everywhere.
-I stood up against that trend, because following would’ve mean doing the same thing as everybody else.
+Average carp fisher though, that you need to use bait everywhere.
+I stood up against that trend because following would’ve to mean doing the same thing as everybody else.
 I thought that you need to be different.
 Because of that, when I started using my bright single smelling nozzles – it became my revelation.
 Carp had a hard time ignoring it, and he got caught.
-Especially when, you threw the nozzle in their sleeping zone, where they felt safe.
+Especially when, you through the nose in their sleeping zone, where they felt safe.
 I such places you don’t need the lure: carp was already there.

 What was your record in carp fishing?
 Do you remember the story of catching that fish?
 You were in different waters around the globe – what was the closest and precious?